-We next consider the global productivity spillover on ("treated") plants outside the winner county that belong to parent firms with plants in the winner county.
-We estimate the same difference-in-differences specification as before, except that $Winner_i$ is now an indicator for whether the plant's parent firm has a plant in the winner county, and a "case" includes all treated plants as well as all plants in the corresponding control group.
+We next consider the global productivity spillover on (indirectly) treated plants outside the winner county that belong to parent firms with plants in the winner county.
+We estimate the same difference-in-differences specification as before, except that $Winner_i$ is now an indicator for whether the plant's parent firm has a plant in the winner county before and after the MDP opening, and a "case" includes all treated plants as well as all plants in the corresponding control group.10

 Table 3 presents the results.
-In column (1), the control group is motivated by the local spillover analysis.
-To account for firm-level exposure to unobserved shocks that may affect both the winner and runner-up counties, the control group consists of all plants outside the runner-up counties that belong to parent firms with plants in the runner-up counties ("runner-up firms").
-This specification includes plant, industry \times year, and case fixed effects.
+In column (1), the choice of control group is motivated by the local spillover analysis.
+To account for firm-level exposure to unobserved shocks that may affect both winner and runner-up counties, the control group consists of all plants outside the runner-up counties that belong to parent firms with plants in the runner-up counties ("runner-up firms").
+As in the local spillover analysis, this specification includes plant, industry × year, and case fixed effects.
 Thus, we compare treated plants with plants of runner-up firms in the same industry and year, but possibly in different counties.